aviharos/momams/README.md

 Start docker project using docker-compose:

-	$ docker-compose -p momams up -d
+	$ ./docker-compose_up.sh

 ## How to use it?

 Then the Orion Context Broker must be [configured to notify Cygnus](https://github.com/aviharos/oee#notifying-cygnus-of-all-context-changes) of all context changes.

-At startup, each object's initial state needs to be uploaded to the Orion context broker except for the OEE and Throughput objects.
+At startup, each object's initial state needs to be uploaded to the Orion context broker.
 The representation of the manufacturing system, the jobs and the parts, etc. are defined here.
-The objects must match match the OEE microservice's [requirements](https://github.com/aviharos/oee#objects-in-the-orion-context-broker).
+The objects must match match the OEE microservice's [specifications](https://github.com/aviharos/oee#objects-in-the-orion-context-broker).

-Whenever an attribute of any object (except the OEE and Throughput objects) changes, you must update it in the Orion Context Broker using a PLC's HTTP function, a Raspberry Pi or other device.
+Whenever an attribute of any object changes, you must update it in the Orion Context Broker using a PLC's HTTP function, a Raspberry Pi or other IoT device.

 The Grafana dashboards and alerts needs to be set up according to the company's specific needs.
 Grafana uses PostgreSQL historic data.